Ms Tania Cubison

 Miss Cubison also specialises in lower limb trauma reconstruction including microsurgery and the surgical management of amputees.

-Miss Cubison is the Research lead for Burns and Wound healing, and is the clinical lead in Paediatric Burns and has undertaken studies to evaluate new techniques that may help reduce scarring.
+Miss Cubison is the clinical lead in Paediatric Burns and has undertaken studies to evaluate new techniques that may help reduce scarring.
 She is very involved in teaching burn care in both military and civilian settings, and is also a key member of the prevention committee of the British Burn Association.